The challenge for website owners

 You may wish to consider if:

-- You're not happy with your branding.
+- You're not sure of your aims, messaging and branding.